Skip to main content

 Can You Sue Your Employer for Forklift Accidents?

-Employers benefit from workers’ compensation which covers medical expenses and lost wages of injured employees due to a workplace accident.
+Employers benefit from workers’ compensation, which covers medical expenses and lost wages for injured employees due to workplace accidents.
 In return for such benefits, employees forego their rights to sue the employer if their accident occurred due to their negligence.

 However, in certain egregious circumstances, employees may be able to bring a civil action against their employer and hold them accountable for their loss.
-Whether you require help with workers’ compensation or want to know whether you have a valid lawsuit against your employer, it is crucial to speak to an experienced personal injury attorney.
+Whether you require help with workers’ compensation or want to know whether you have a valid lawsuit against your employer, speaking to an experienced personal injury attorney is crucial.

 Schedule a Free Consultation with Ehline Law Forklift Personal Injury Lawyers

-If you’re facing trouble with your workers’ compensation claim or suffered injuries due to your employer’s extreme negligence, contact us at (833) LETS-SUE for a free consultation with our experienced personal injury attorneys to discuss your case with an experience, compassionate and aggressive lawyer in Los Angeles County, CA today!
+If you’re facing trouble with your workers’ compensation claim or suffered injuries due to your employer’s extreme negligence, contact us at (833) LETS-SUE for a free consultation with our experienced personal injury attorneys to discuss your case with a professional, compassionate, and aggressive lawyer in Los Angeles County, CA today!

 Michael Ehline